 This article goes over how to make advanced customizations by editing school template files in the Power Editor.

 On the Business plan and up, you can edit your school’s template files in the Site > Power Editor section of your school admin.

 School template files use Liquid, an open-source templating language developed by Shopify.
 Liquid serves as a link between stored data and the HTML templates that are displayed on the page of your web browser.

 Edit Power Editor Templates

-To make changes to your school’s template code, click on the template folders to open your school’s templates and partials:
+To make changes to your school’s template code, click on the template folders to open your school’s templates and partials.
+You can also use the search bar to locate a specific template:

 In the template folders, you can use Liquid code to do the following: